What are the most common questions?

 Reviewed By :

-GREETINGS AND FOREWORD for UREAPLASMA
+GREETINGS AND FOREWORD FOR UREAPLASMA

-December 27th, 2018
+December 27, 2018

 This therapeutic protocol was followed carefully and briefly interrupted on January 30th 2019.
 This was due to an acute episode of Escherichia coli (the first acute episode of 2019) with a bacterial load of 1000000 CFU/ml.
 It was treated with AUGMENTIN (an antibiotic)—1 tablet every 12 hours for six days.
 Subsequently, my mother resumed the prescribed prevention protocol until the end of April 19th 2019.